 If you own a vintage home, you might be particularly fond of your home’s historic windows.
 Incorporating newer, modern styles can be a fun way to mold retro with modern and set your house apart even more.
 The benefits are endless.

 Reduce unwanted noise, such as the sound of street traffic or neighborhood activities that take away your peace of mind

-Control the temperature variance from cold draft leaks in the summer and heat leaks during the winter that could be caused by your outdated windows
+Control the temperature variance from cold draft leaks in the summer and heat leaks during the winter that your outdated windows could cause

 Upgrade your safety level if you own a vintage home and/or your windows are finicky or unopenable.
 Permanently shut windows are a serious fire hazard.
 In the case of an emergency, windows with easy-to-open features ensure your household is safe when it matters most.

 Expend less HVAC energy with energy-efficient windows that bring the pleasant side effect of reduced energy bills.
 Energy.gov found that drafty windows cost 10-25% more on heating/cooling.

 Are New Windows Tax Deductible?